rhine3/pink-berries/ami_setup.md

 >>> quit ()
 ```

-Use your favorite text editor to add your password to the Jupyter notebook config file.
+Add that password to the config file.
-Then, move that file to whereever it ought to be. :P